-Lectures take place at the Alameda Museum.
+Lectures take place at the Eagles’ Hall, across the street from the Museum.
 Admission is free for museum members and $10 for others.
 No reserved seats.
 We open at 6:30 p.m. on lecture nights.
 Come early to save a seat and enjoy the displays in the History and Art Galleries.
 View past lectures.

 - April 27: Alameda’s Hometown Hero – Jimmy Doolittle

 Presented by Secretary of the Alameda Naval Air Museum, Robbie Dileo and Alameda Museum President, Dennis Evanosky.
 This year is the 75th anniversary of the raid on Tokyo following the bombing of Pearl Harbor by Japan.
 Led by American aviation pioneer James H. Doolittle the mission was carried out by crews aboard 16 B-25 bombers launched from the USS Hornet (CV-8).
 Learn about Doolittle’s youth in Alameda, his mission to bomb Japan, and his return to Alameda as a celebrated hero.
 Sponsor: Alameda Naval Air Museum.